AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What We Like Most:

-State Farm is one of the four largest insurers in the country alongside Geico, Progressive, and Allstate.
-Dowling & Partners Securities found the company spent over $1 billion in advertising in 2022, so it’s likely you’ve seen a State Farm ad or two.3 Our research found State Farm offers affordable rates across several categories, including drivers with an accident on their record.
+State Farm is one of the four largest insurers in the country alongside GEICO, Progressive, and Allstate.
+Dowling & Partners Securities found the company spent over $1 billion in advertising in 2022, so it’s likely you’ve seen a State Farm ad or two.2 Our research found that State Farm offers affordable rates across several categories, including drivers with an accident on their record.
 While State Farm is a large company, its local agents know their neighborhoods.

 • pro